 Dr. Bowblis’ research centers on economic, antitrust, and regulatory issues related to the long-term care, post-acute care, hospitals, physicians, and other health care sectors with particular focus on health care quality, costs, and how providers respond to competition and financial incentives.
 Dr. Bowblis’ work has been published in the American Journal of Health Economics, Journal of Health Economics, Health Services Research, Review of Industrial Organization, Medical Care, Health Affairs, and other journals.
-Dr. Bowblis current grant funded research focuses on effect of COVID-19 on Ohio nursing homes, racial and ethnic disparities in long-term care, the impact of person-centered care on nursing home quality, and the treatment of individuals with severe mental illness in long-term care facilities.
-Dr. Bowblis is currently also working with a team at the Scripps Gerontology Center and the Government Resource Center (GRC) at the Ohio State University to evaluate Ohio’s MyCare Program.
+Dr. Bowblis current grant funded research focuses on adequacy of Medicaid reimbursement in nursing homes, immunizations among nursing home residents and staff, racial and ethnic disparities in long-term care, the impact of person-centered care on nursing home quality, and the treatment of individuals with severe mental illness in long-term care facilities.

 Select Forthcoming and Recent Publications

 Bowblis JR. The Need for an Economically Feasible Nursing Home Staffing Benchmark: Evaluating an Acuity-Based Nursing Staff Benchmark.
 Innovation in Aging, in press.